influxdata/docs-v2/content/influxdb/v2.3/write-data/no-code/load-data.md

 #### Define parsing rules

+{{% note %}}
+JSON parsing is faster and more efficient than string parsing.
+We recommend using JSON parsing when your MQTT messages are in JSON format.
+{{% /note %}}

 - Under **Define Data Parsing Rules**, select one of the following MQTT data formats:

    - **Line protocol** (no configuration required)